lucidsoftware/neo-sbt-scalafmt/README.md

 scalafmtTestOnCompile in Compile := true   // current project, specific configuration
 ```

-By default, scalafmt fails the build for any style issues.
+By default, `scalafmt::test` fails if sources are unformatted.
 If you'd prefer warnings instead:

 ```scala
 scalafmtFailTest in ThisBuild := false // all projects